Hey there folk! You know the drill by now, Zaz here has you covered.

 Today I’d like to talk about how we use Light and Darkness as a gameplay pillar and fundamental concept in the world of Solasta.

 When you think Fantasy Tabletop RPG, chances are one of the images that comes to mind is a group of adventurers exploring a dark dungeon, torch in hand, moving cautiously to avoid traps and ready to draw their weapon the moment a monster jumps out of a dimly lit corner.
-Infravision - and then Darkvision - allowed some specific races to be more efficient in the dark, and SRD5 rules now clearly explain the differences between Bright Light, Dim Light, Darkness and Magical Darkness.
+Infravision - and then Darkvision - allowed some specific races to be more efficient in the dark, with clear differences between Bright Light, Dim Light, Darkness and Magical Darkness.

 But this has scarcely been used in video games, notably because of the many problems involved when it comes to player experience.
 We too had to brainstorm a lot to find how we’d use this in an interesting way: after all, micromanaging light must not become a burden.
 And we're pretty sure our Art Director wouldn't be very happy if all you see is a black screen the moment your characters toss their torch away.